anilipour/anilipour.github.io/seti.md

 ### LSST Technosignature Search

-I am currently working with Dr. Croft and Prof. Davenport on developing a classifier for LSST lightcurves.
+I am currently working with Steve Croft and James Davenport on developing a classifier for LSST lightcurves.
 We are using data from [ELAsTiCC](https://github.com/LSSTDESC/elasticc), which provides simulated alerts and contains one technosignature among the various types of transients.
 Our goal is to identify the technosignature, and, along the way, be able to classify everything else as well.

 More to come!

 ### Spider Pulsars as Stellivores

-I am also working with Dr. Clement Vidal (UCB) on testing whether some spider pulsars, which are millisecond pulsars with very low mass companions, may be advanced extraterrestrial civilizations feeding on their companion star for energy.
+I am also working with Clement Vidal (UCB) on testing whether some spider pulsars, which are millisecond pulsars with very low mass companions, may be advanced extraterrestrial civilizations feeding on their companion star for energy.
 We are looking for potential close encounters with other stars, which could be a sign of goal-oriented behavior.
 Close stellar encounters have been studied as a potential technosignature (e.g. [Hansen (2022)](https://iopscience.iop.org/article/10.3847/1538-3881/ac3a8b)); we are testing that hypothesis for spider pulsars in particular, because if they do indeed host civilizations using their companion star for energy, the low companion mass will necessitate the capture of another star to feed on.

 More to come as well!